+(₹ in Lakhs)

-Particulars Refer Note No. As at 31st March, 2021 As at 31st March 2020
+Particulars Refer Note As at As at

+No. 31st March, 2021 31st March 2020

-Lease Liabilities 21A .1 100.41 163.05
+Lease Liabilities 21A.1 100.41 163.05

 100.41 163.05

 21A .1 Lease liability represents present value of the future lease payments.
 The lease payments are discounted using the interest rate implicit in the lease or, if not readily determinable, using the incremental borrowing rates.
 The lease liability is subsequently remeasured by increasing the carrying amount to reflect interest on the lease liability, reducing the carrying amount to reflect the lease payments made.